Cold Beer Calling My Name

 "Cold Beer Calling My Name" is a song recorded by American country music singers Jameson Rodgers and Luke Combs.
-It was released on December 7, 2020 as the second single from Rodgers' debut studio album Bet You're from a Small Town.
+It was released on December 7, 2020, as the second single from Rodgers' debut studio album Bet You're from a Small Town.
 The song was co-written by Rodgers, along with Alysa Vanderheym, Brett Tyler, and Hunter Phelps, and produced by Chris Farren and Jake Mitchell.

 Background

-Rodgers served as an opening act for Combs during the latter's 2019 "Beer Never Broke My Heart Tour", and learned a thing about instant country classics from Combs's stage.
+Jameson Rodgers served as an opening act for Combs during the latter's 2019 "Beer Never Broke My Heart Tour", and learned a thing about instant country classics from Combs's stage.

-Rodgers said in a statement: “It’s a fun, easy song, and I thought it’d be cool to have someone on it and at the time I was out with Combs, I asked Luke if he’d like to sing on it – I know he’s a cold beer drinker like myself – and luckily it worked out and I’m excited for everybody to hear it.”
+Rodgers said in a statement: "It's a fun, easy song, and I thought it'd be cool to have someone on it and at the time I was out with Combs, I asked Luke if he'd like to sing on it – I know he's a cold beer drinker like myself – and luckily it worked out and I'm excited for everybody to hear it".